turingschool/front-end-curriculum/lessons/node.md

 [url-pic]: /assets/images/lessons/http-rest-node-server/url-pic.gif

 When fetching data, you'll often hear the URL referred to as an "endpoint".
-These endpoints (e.g. `https://www.turing.io/api/v1/curriculum/`) are created by the back-end developers on a team to help the front-end developers access and interact with the application data.
+These endpoints (e.g. `https://www.turing.io/api/v1/curriculum/`) are created by the back-end developers on a team to help the front-end developers access and interact with application data.
 Just like the front-end, there are many frameworks and libraries that back-end developers will use to to set up a proper HTTP Server with all the necessary endpoints.
 We will look at a few backend choices later, but first let's talk about what they all share in common.

 ### Student Discussion (5 minutes)
 In small groups, discuss what types of requests and responses you sent and received in your intermission homework.
 What did your client side code request?
 How did your server-side code respond to those requests?
 What kinds of data did you respond with and how was that data consumed?